Bareflank/hypervisor/README.md

 In addition, the project comes complete with a set of unit tests to validate that the provided SDK works as expected.
 These tests are checked for completeness using [Codecov](https://codecov.io/gh/Bareflank/hypervisor).
-Furthermore, [Travis CI](https://travis-ci.org/Bareflank/hypervisor) has been setup to test source code formatting via [Astyle](http://astyle.sourceforge.net), and static / dynamic analysis via
+Furthermore, [Travis CI](https://travis-ci.org/Bareflank/hypervisor) has been set up to test source code formatting via [Astyle](http://astyle.sourceforge.net), and static / dynamic analysis via